duranser/FSRCNN/README.md

 # FSRCNN in PyTorch

 A compact PyTorch implementation of **Fast Super-Resolution Convolutional Neural Network (FSRCNN)** for single-image super-resolution.
-The project follows the principal FSRCNN architecture proposed by Dong, Loy, and Tang [[1]](#ref-1), while providing a practical PyTorch training, evaluation, and thesis-oriented inference pipeline.
+The project follows the principal FSRCNN architecture proposed by Dong, Loy, and Tang [[1]](#ref-1), while providing a practical PyTorch training, evaluation, and inference pipeline.

 The default experiment uses: